edwardheww/BrewStack/README.md

 #### Current behaviour

 The map uses Leaflet with Carto map tiles.
-Roasters are shown as colour-coded markers.
-Users can enter a postal code to recenter the map.
+Roasters are shown as colour-coded markers with a legend below the map.
+Clicking a marker shows the roaster name, branch, and address.

+Users can locate themselves on the map in two ways:

+- **Postal code search** — enter a Singapore postal code, geocoded via the OneMap API.
+The map recenters and shows a pin at the result.
+- **Browser geolocation** — click "Use my location" to let the browser provide coordinates directly.
+Invalid postal codes show an inline error message rather than failing silently.

+Once a location is set, a radius slider appears.
+The user can filter visible markers to only show branches within 1–50 km, with a circle drawn on the map to indicate the search area.

 #### Data source

-Roaster branches are currently hardcoded in the frontend component.
+Roaster branch data is stored in the `Outlet` table in Supabase and fetched via `GET /outlets` on page load.
+This allows branch data to be updated without editing frontend code.

 #### External dependency